DevTaube/MCMC/README.md

 3. Launch Minecraft: Windows 10 Edition to test it

 # How to use (using the python script)
-Now to the good part.
-When you have downloaded the program, keep every file together in the same directory.
 When using it the first time, run *setup.bat*.
-If you want, you can change the settings in the config.yml file.
-I wouldn't change it tho, just to be sure.
-All you have to do now is run the batchfile and it should run.
-It could happen that it doesn't run because Python is stored as "python3" and not "python" in your path.
-If thats the case just quickly edit the batchfile.
+There is also a *config.yml* if you want to mess with the program.
+If you want to uninstall all modules that this program uses run *uninstall.bat*.
+If python is in your path, just run on *run.bat*.
+If it isn't, either create a batch file yourself or run in manually from the command line.
 Quickly change the window to Minecraft, wait for the cooldown to end and have fun!